 The Right Conditions for Black Bean Growth

-This year we started our beans in our downstairs washroom/laundry room.
-It has both a south-facing window and a north-western facing window.
-And according to my records, this year planted we sprouted 65 dried beans indoors on March 22nd and they started sprouting on March 30.
+This year, we started our beans in our downstairs washroom/laundry room.
+It has both a south-facing window and a north-western-facing window.
+And according to my records, this year we planted 65 dried beans indoors on March 22nd, and they started sprouting on March 30.

 They included red kidney beans, black beans, chili beans, and four heritage specialty beans from my friend Rochelle Robinson, a homesteader down in Saskatchewan.